-- conditions across Victoria, ACT/New South Wales and South Australia are expected to remain supportive; - · Western Australia, while stabilising, is expected to remain subdued throughout FY18 and into FY19; and - the Queensland residential market is expected to continue to improve due to its relative affordability.
+- while conditions across Victoria are expected to moderate, it is supported by continuing strong population growth and strong public sector investment; - ACT and South Australia are expected to remain supportive; - while the depth of market in Western Australia continues to show improvement, we do not anticipate a material improvement in sales activity during FY19; and - the Queensland residential market is expected to continue to improve due to its relative affordability.

-The Group has moved into FY18 well-positioned to target growth on FY17 earnings, subject to market conditions and the timing of settlements, with earnings expected to be weighted to the second half.
+The Group has moved into FY19 in a solid position to target growth on FY18 earnings, subject to market conditions and the timing of settlements.